In this tutorial, I show you how to install a DIY folding wall desk along with other woodworking techniques and tips.

 I don’t care for the glossy finish look for my wood and resin projects.

-Instead, I prefer a matte finish while keeping the resin colors vibrant.
+Instead, I prefer a resin matte finish while keeping the resin colors vibrant.

 First, I attached my soft sanding pad directly to the polishing pad.